By French Polynesia specialist Lisa

 Watch a Polynesian dance performance

-Many of French Polynesia’s celebrations and annual festivals are focused around dance, and troupes practise for months beforehand to perfect their techniques.
+Many of French Polynesia’s celebrations and annual festivals are focused around dance, and troupes practice for months beforehand to perfect their techniques.

 Find seclusion on Vahine